 That's fine.

-Bring them here and find a permanent home for them in the U.S. but the risk is such that we want to make sure that state animal health officials are aware, we want to make sure that the USDA is aware so that the items that come with those dogs in the form of bedding and food and crates, etceteras are all regulated, they're destroyed so they won't be an issue of perhaps being contaminated with some disease that we don't want here and then transferring to the industry.
+Bring them here and find a permanent home for them in the U.S. but the risk is such that we want to make sure that state animal health officials are aware, we want to make sure that the USDA is aware so that the items that come with those dogs in the form of bedding and food and crates, etcetera are all regulated, they're destroyed so they won't be an issue of perhaps being contaminated with some disease that we don't want here and then transferring to the industry.

 The Centers for Disease Control and USDA share responsibility for this and so we're working with both of those to make sure that we've got some oversight over the process.